 This influence may be seen in Ten Canoes (2006, Rolf de Heer), and Crocodile Dreaming (2006, Darlene Johnson).
 Johnson also made two documentaries in Arnhem Land: Gulpilil: One Red Blood (2002), a biography of Gulpilil, and River of No Return (2008), telling the story of Gulpilil’s niece Frances Daingangan (also known as Frances Djulibing) who wants to become a famous actor like her uncle.

-Gulpilil lives with his people in the Northern Territory and remains an inspiration to many Aboriginal people across the country.
-Through the trials and tribulations of his life he has remained true to his people, his culture and his identity as a Yolngu man.
-With a career spanning over 40 years, Gulpilil’s contribution to the Australian film industry is part of the history of both the Australian cinema and its representation of Indigenous Australians.
+Through the trials and tribulations of his life he remained true to his people, his culture and his identity as a Yolngu man.
+With a career spanning over 50 years, Gulpilil’s contribution to the Australian film industry is part of the history of both the Australian cinema and its representation of Indigenous Australians.

-The image of David Gulpilil at the top is a production still from Satellite Boy (2012), courtesy Satellite Films.
+Main image: David Gulpilil in Satellite Boy (2012), courtesy Satellite Films.